 Enjoy stunning views of Lake Superior from some of the 135 km of trails.
 Keep your eyes open for wildlife.
 While you can book a room at the lodge, you can also visit as a day skier.

 I’d recommend skiing in the Kawarthas.
-Located just 35 minutes north of Peterborough, trails run through beautiful Canadian Shield country.
-Read about my experience here.
+Located just 35 minutes north of Peterborough, you’ll discover trails that run through beautiful Canadian Shield country.
+Read about my experiencehere.

 The Mont Saint Anne cross-country centre is the largest in Canada.
 The area boasts 208 kilometres of classic trails, 125 kilometres of which can be skate-skied.